 As many Australian farmers depend on export markets for their livelihoods, there was concern that the proposed focus on the local would mean either an end to trade altogether, or a large reduction in the current volumes of trade.
 As one rice farmer in the Murray put it, Why stop sending our rice to Asia when it feeds so many millions of people?
 Would they be able to grow that amount for themselves?
 And what about places like Singapore?
-There was also concern expressed about reduced levels of trade in a world with an increased population and a higher incidence of natural disasters: What would happen if one country had a massive natural disaster?
+There was also concern expressed

-There should be fair trade for all Imported food should meet labour and environmental standards that Australian farmers have to comply with
+There should be fair trade for all

+Imported food should meet labour and environmental standards that Australian farmers have to comply with